Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 you how it interpreted your prompt.
 Moreover, even though it generated a model that is able to solve, it did not give you the code to extract and interpret the solution for you, leaving you to figure that out for yourself.

-A solution for this would be to tell the LLM *how* to respond.
+A solution for this would be to, in addition to your initial prompt, also tell the LLM *how* to respond.
 The following example shows a prompt snippet where we instruct the LLM how to structure its respond for a more reliable output:

 .. code-block:: console